alangibson27/plus-f/site/content/blog/if-you-only-do-one-thing.md

 `R Tape Loading Error, 0:1` error message that haunted the childhood of me and many others of my generation.

 Intricate and nuanced, but well-documented ... this is exactly the sort of thing that TDD was made for.
-However, by this stage, I had a lot of Plus-F working and I'd become a bit cavalier in my attitude again.
+However, by this stage, I had a lot of +F working and I'd become a bit cavalier in my attitude again.
 (My unfortunate dalliance with Python was by this stage some six months in the past.
 How quickly the mind forgets.)
 Certain that I was only a few commits away from a fully-working application, I pinned my ears back and frenziedly wrote the TZX-handling routines, supported by only a smattering of tests.